Camp Adams |

 (1861 - 1865), St. Louis

 Fort Number One (three guns) a trilateral work about 400 feet to each side, located on Chippewa Street between Illinois Ave. and Marine Street.
 The U.S. Marine Hospital was later built on the site.

-Fort Number Two (four guns) a quadrilateral work about 400 feet long, located near Cherokee Street and Lemp Ave., and bounded by South Broadway to the south.
+Fort Number Two (four guns) a quadrilateral work about 400 feet long, located in the southeast corner of Cherokee Street and Lemp Ave., and bounded by South Broadway to the south.

-Fort Number Three was a cruciform-shaped redoubt about 600 feet long, located on Sydney Street near McNair Ave., north of Salena and Lynch Streets in the Benton Park area.
+Fort Number Three was a cruciform-shaped redoubt, with attached powder magazine, about 600 feet long, located in the block bounded by Sydney Street, McNair Ave., Lynch Street, and Salena Street, north of Jägers Garden (present Freemont Park).
 It still existed into the 1870's.

 Fort Number Five (four guns) a quadrilateral work about 400 feet to each side, located in the block bounded by Jefferson Ave., Lafayette Ave., Missouri Ave., and Albion Place, west of Lafayette Park.
 Site is now partially on grounds of Gateway Christian High School.

 Fort Number Nine (five guns) a pentagonal work about 450 feet to a side, located in the block bounded by East University Street, North 22nd Street, East Sullivan Ave., and North 25th Street, bisected by East Dodier Street.

-Fort Number Ten (four guns) a quadrilateral work about 400 feet to each side, located east of Hyde Park in the block bounded by North Park Place, Blair Ave., Salisbury Street, and North 9th Street, bisected by Bremen Ave. and Angelica Street.
+Fort Number Ten (four guns) a quadrilateral work about 400 feet to each side, located east of Hyde Park in the block bounded by North Park Place, Blair Ave., Salisbury Street, and North 9th Street, bisected by Bremen Ave. and Farrar Street.

 (1917), St. Louis